wp-plugins/simple-rating/readme.txt

 = 1.4 =
 * Added ability to easily translate plugin to your language.
 Please read how_to_translate.txt for localization instructions.
 At this time English, Ukrainian and Russian languages are available (just because I don't know any other languages)

+Currently looking for suggestions on how to make this plugin better.
+Head over to https://wordpress.org/support/plugin/simple-rating and let me know if you got any ideas.

 = 1.3.3 =
 * Solved conflict with WordPress SEO (possibly other too) which prevented voting from working